kalaitzi-gif/DSCI510FinalProject/README.md

 6.)
 Save scatterplot as a .png file as "Scatter_Risk_GDP"

-**STEP D: Generate Horizontal Bar Chart - WB INDICATORS VS RISK SCORE**
+**STEP D: Generate Horizontal Bar Chart - WB Indicators vs. Risk Score**

 This Horizontal Bar Chart shows which DEWP risk factors and WB Indicators are most or least correlated with a country's risk of experiencing ongoing mass killing in 2024-2025.